Mohammed ben Abdallah: Conflicts with the Europeans

 On 25 June 1765, a French fleet of 16 warships and several vessels arrived in front of Larache, however due to heavy seas and conditions, the attack was delayed until the next day.
 The next day, the French fleet bombarded Moroccan fortifications and batteries which could not retaliate.
 The bombardments continued throughout the next day, however by 28 June, several Moroccan vessels encircled the French fleet and inflicted heavy losses upon it, defeating the French expedition.
-The Moroccans only had casualties of 30 men, while the French had casualties of 200 killed, 49 captured, and 300 lost.In 1769, threatened by an invasion by Sidi Mohammed, the Portuguese governor of Mazagan received orders from Lisbon to immediately evacuate the city.
+The Moroccans only had casualties of 30 men, while the French had casualties of 200 killed, 49 captured, and 300 lost.

+In 1769, threatened by an invasion by Sidi Mohammed, the Portuguese governor of Mazagan received orders from Lisbon to immediately evacuate the city.
 The city was renamed al-Jadīda (الجديدة; "the new") soon after.
 The later sultan Abd al-Rahman (1822–1859) restored the city.

+He declared war on the Dutch republic, known as the Dutch–Moroccan War (1775–1777) but eventually lost due to a frustrating blockade imposed by the Dutch, and the loss of his best 2 ships.
 On 9 December 1774, Sidi Mohammed assembled an army of 30,000 to 40,000 men and powerful artillery and began a bombardment of Melilla.
 Spanish reinforcements disembarked in Melilla, and 117 new guns and mortars were installed.
 Part of the civilian population of Melilla was escorted on 16 December by a French ship which brought reinforcements from Iberia.
 With Britain's promise of subsidies, two Spanish squads blocked the Strait of Gibraltar to prevent any British support from aiding the Moroccan troops.
 In 1775, a British convoy carrying war material on the way to Melilla was intercepted and captured by the Spanish Navy.
 At the same time, the troops of the Ottoman Empire began to encroach on Morocco's eastern borders.
-Spanish troops resisted the attack over a period of 100 days, over which time some 12,000 projectiles were lobbed onto the city.
-Sherlock began to break the siege, a situation exacerbated by the desertion of Sidi Mohammed's Algerine mercenaries.
+Spanish troops resisted the attack over a period of 100 days, over which time some 12,000 projectiles were lobbed onto the city.General Sherlock of the Ultonia Regiment began to break the siege, a situation exacerbated by the desertion of Sidi Mohammed's Algerine mercenaries.
 The siege ended on 19 March with the Spaniards suffering casualties of 600 killed or wounded.
 With the Treaty of Aranjuez in 1780, Morocco recognised Spanish rule over Melilla, however Spain ceded territories to Morocco in return.